Holmusk/BenchMark/README.md

 # BenchTool

 A lightweight tool to benchmark the performance of NLP models based on medical text datasets.
-Supports HuggingFace, ONNX, and ORT models, and works with input data from CSV files or a PostgreSQL database.
+Supports HuggingFace, ONNX, and ORT models, and works with input data from a CSV file.

 ## Features
 - Compare multiple NLP models
 - Supports HuggingFace, ONNX, and ORT model types
-- Input from CSV or PostgreSQL database
+- Input from CSV
 - Outputs performance metrics like inference time and throughput
 - Configurable via a single YAML file